-- Know where the fire exits are and that they are unobstructed. - > Know where the first-aid kits are stored and the location of the telephone. - Advise the students where the club's changing rooms, toilet and washing facilities are. - ➤ If there are any other hazards e.g. Blue/green Algae; Weils Disease, tie-down stakes, draw the attention of the pupils to the dangers. - > Use extreme caution when launching or recovering safety boats.
-Risks are - o trip hazard from the winch rope - $\circ \hspace{0.1in}$ nobody should position themselves behind the boat - > Ensure that pupils have properly fitting buoyancy-aids (and helmets if used) - > Ensure that pupils are suitably clothed for the conditions - Ensure that the safety-boat is afloat - Ensure that you know of any pupil's medical condition which requires special awareness - Ensure that all pupils and instructors are aware of the designated sailing area and understand visual or sound signals necessary to re-call or control the group - > Ensure that novices are kept clear of swinging booms or loose rope-ends
+- Know where the fire exits are and that they are unobstructed. - Know where the first-aid kits are stored and the location of the telephone. - Advise the students where the club's changing rooms, toilet and washing facilities are. - ➤ If there are any other hazards e.g. Blue/green Algae; Weils Disease, tie-down stakes, draw the attention of the pupils to the dangers. - > Use extreme caution when launching or recovering safety boats.
+Risks are - trip hazard from the winch rope - o nobody should position themselves behind the boat - Ensure that pupils have properly fitting buoyancy-aids (and helmets if used) - Ensure that pupils are suitably clothed for the conditions - Ensure that the safety-boat is afloat - Ensure that you know of any pupil's medical condition which requires special awareness - ➤ Ensure that all pupils and instructors are aware of the designated sailing area and understand visual or sound signals necessary to re-call or control the group - Ensure that novices are kept clear of swinging booms or loose rope-ends

-- Ensure that pupils avoid unnecessary lifting of heavy weights, by keeping trolley tyres inflated and explaining about floating boats on and off the trolley with enough hands for hauling out - Remember to keep each session short.
+- ➤ Ensure that pupils avoid unnecessary lifting of heavy weights, by keeping trolley tyres inflated and explaining about floating boats on and off the trolley with enough hands for hauling out - ➤ Remember to keep each session short.
 Beginners often feel under some tension and short sessions help to relax.
-They also may wish to use the toilet or have some liquid intake. - ➤ Ensure that the training dinghies and powerboats are in seaworthy condition.
+They also may wish to use the toilet or have some liquid intake. - Ensure that the training dinghies and powerboats are in seaworthy condition.
 Any defects which can be immediately rectified should receive attention.
-Anything more serious should be reported to the Training Principal or Bosun.
+Anything more serious should be reported to the Training Principal or Bosun. - If using the Access dinghies please refer to operating instructions in Section I as they require additional checks beyond those of a more typical sailing dinghy.